You’ve got 60 minutes to speed up your WordPress site. What do you do…?

 GZIP compression is a popular method for speeding up WordPress—and one you might already have enabled on your site.
 When turned on, it can help reduce the total size of your pages and improve the time to first paint.
 This ensures your content is delivered to your visitors faster and reduces their data usage.

 Many web hosts automatically enable GZIP for the sites they host.
-To check if your site is using it, you can use the free Check GZIP Compression to scan your site.
+To check if your site is using it, you can use the free Varvy Gzip Compressions Test tool to scan your site.
 What’s great about this particular tool is that it also tells you the compressed and uncompressed size of your site’s files.

 Most caching plugins come with built-in support for GZIP.
 WP Rocket, for example, automatically adds GZIP compression rules to your .htaccess file when you activate the plugin.

-How to get it done quickly: Install and activate the Check GZIP Compression plugin.
+How to get it done quickly: Get in touch with your web host if GZIP isn’t enabled for your site.
 If you’re already using a caching plugin like W3 Total Cache or WP Rocket, check the GZIP option in the settings.

 While spaces and tabs make code more readable for humans, servers and browsers don’t need them, so long as your code is valid and executes without error.